Home / Europe / Italy / Pappardelle al Cinghiale (Wild Boar Pasta)

 • Properly slow-cooked, tender meat

-Wild boar must be thoroughly cooked to be safe.
-The meat should be tender enough to pull apart easily with a fork, indicating proper cooking time (minimum 2-3 hours of simmering).
+Wild boar should be thoroughly cooked.
+The meat should be tender enough to pull apart easily with a fork, indicating proper cooking time (minimum 2-3 hours of simmering) for optimal quality.

 • Fresh, house-made pasta